ThetaAim/macOS-Printer-Deployment/README.md

 ## Why This Repository Is Non-Operational

-The original project was built for use in a real managed macOS environment.
+The original utility was built for a real managed macOS environment.

 This public repository intentionally preserves the project structure, configuration model, GUI, workflow, and technical design while removing the operational code paths and production-specific data that would make the tool directly deployable.

-The goal is to demonstrate the engineering approach and macOS automation workflow without distributing the complete production implementation.
+Its purpose is to demonstrate the engineering approach, macOS administration knowledge, printer-deployment workflow, and automation design without distributing the complete production implementation.